This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the

-Skin ulcers occur more so with children who depend on a wheelchair or similar aids to get around.
-Pressure and skin ulcers are caused by a lack of blood supply to the affected parts of the body, which may be the legs, backs, arms, or any other part that’s constantly rubbing against something (such as the back is against the seat of a wheelchair for long periods of time).
+Skin ulcers occur more often in children who depend on a wheelchair or similar aids.
+Pressure and skin ulcers result from a lack of blood supply to the affected parts of the body, which may be the legs, backs, arms, or any other part that’s constantly rubbing against something (such as the back is against the seat of a wheelchair for long periods of time).

 Skin ulcers are often painful, and if left untreated, they can become life-threatening.

-Bowel problems, particularly constipation, occur frequently for people with cerebral palsy.
-A number of factors can cause constipation, including reduced mobility, not enough fluid intake, weak stomach muscles, and certain medications.
+Digestive problems, particularly constipation, frequently occur in people with cerebral palsy.
+Several factors can cause constipation, including reduced mobility, insufficient fluid intake, weak stomach muscles, and certain medications.
 Abdominal discomfort and bloating can disrupt quality sleep.

 Noise is a major risk factor that influences the quality of sleep children with CP will have, as a number of kids have noise sensitivities.
-Noises that others make in the home, such as running a dishwasher, conversations, vacuuming, etc., can be detrimental to kids with cerebral palsy who have sensitive ears.
+Noises that others make in the home, such as running a dishwasher, conversations, or vacuuming, can be detrimental to kids with cerebral palsy who have sensitive ears.

-The effects that sounds and noise have on sleeping may result in a delay in sleep onset, difficulties moving into the deeper stages of sleep, waking up more frequently, restlessness, and an overall shorter time of total sleep.
+The effects that sounds and noise have on sleeping may result in a delay in sleep onset, difficulties moving into the deeper stages of sleep, waking up more frequently, restlessness, and an overall shorter total sleep time.

 Children with cerebral palsy who’re affected by sounds while trying to sleep are at risk of developing other physical and emotional health problems due to constant lack of sleep.